Discover more at Quebec House

 Weekends from 23 November through 22 December, 11am–2:00pm.

 Soak up the atmosphere of an 18th century-style party.
-Warm yourself by the fire.
-Delight in the Christmas decorations and enjoy traditional parlour games.
+Warm yourself by the fire and delight in the Christmas decorations.
 Head to the Coach House for a taste of Mrs. Wolfe’s spiced hot chocolate and a mince pie.

 Westerham Late-night opening for Christmas at Quebec House